-In this result, there is a relational attribute column on the Product dimension called Color.
-The column type of 1 indicates that it is a character column, and size of 10 indicates it can hold a maximum of 10 characters per row.
+In this result, a relational attribute column on the Product dimension is named Color.
+The column type of 1 indicates that it is a character column, and size of 10 indicates that it can hold a maximum of 10 characters per row.